MaheepChaudhary/Tourist-Guide/README.md

 1.) all_data_test.rar and all_data_train.rar contains training and testing data
 2.)
 StatueOfLibertyDataManipulation.ipynb file contains the code before the data was created to increase our data by manipulating the           images in various ways
 3.)
 Virtual_Tourise_Guide_Model.ipynb file contains the code of our training model.
+4.)
+The VIRTUAL TOURIST GUIDE.pptx file conatins the ppt form of the project.